QuinIrving/3DGameEngine/README.md

 λ0​+λ1​+λ2​=1

-This allows for easy interpolation of vertex attributes (colors, UVs, normals) across the triangle face.
+This allows for easy interpolation of vertex attributes (colours, UVs, normals) across the triangle face.

 ### The Math